Julwaech/18SBC_PCB/README.md

 ## Overview

 The 18SBC is a battery connector board that interfaces 18S smart battery packs (e.g. Tattu 4.0) with the aircraft electrical system.
-It converts the existing triangular BC-PCB design into a rectangular form factor while supporting significantly higher current requirements.

 ### Design Goals

-- Convert existing triangular BC-PCB to rectangular shape
 - Support 18S smart batteries (Tattu 4.0 compatible)
 - Handle 100A continuous / 200A spike current
-- Provide regulated 12V and 5V outputs to the main system PCB
+- Provide regulated and isolated 12V and 5V outputs to the main system PCB (5V and 12V can share GND)
 - Active power switching with precharge and emergency shutoff
 - CAN bus communication (DroneCAN)